 Hale End, Waltham Forest

-A socially diverse locality situated south of Highams Park and separated from Woodford by a thin stretch of Epping Forest
+A socially diverse locality situated south of (and also jumbled up with) Highams Park and separated from Woodford by a thin stretch of Epping Forest

 There was a Walter de la Hale living here in 1285 and a Thomas Hale in 1634.
 However, either could have taken their name from the place rather than vice versa, as a ‘hale’ meant a nook.
 An ‘end’ was an outlying place, and this was one of several ‘ends’ around Walthamstow.